oswaldderiemaecker/wordpress-eb-demo/README.md

 Have you ever been scared on clicking on that WordPress or plugins update button ?
 Have you ever wanted to have a staging environement for the validation of your latest development by your customers and to update the production with one push upon validation ?
-Have you ever wanted to have basic automated test to ensure proper site function before deployments ?
+Have you ever wanted to have automated test to ensure proper site function before deployments ?

 The goal of this project is to have an WordPress environment that let you develop, test, package and deploy an immutable WordPress on different environments like staging and production.